Numerical evidence for marginal scaling at the integer quantum Hall transition: Mimicry of relevant scaling from marginal RG flow

-Here, the non-universal parameter $\lambda$ has the dimension of length.
-In the next section, we investigate both signatures (i) and (ii) with exact numerical simuations of the network models.
+In the next section, we investigate both signatures (i) and (ii) with exact numerical simulations of the network models.
 While we confirm a model and parameter dependent critical exponent $\nu_\text{eff}$, we can only put an upper bound on a putative $\delta_x$ dependence of $\nu_\text{eff}(\delta_x)$ in the CC1.